containrrr/watchtower/docs/notifications.md

 -   `--notification-email-server-user` (env. `WATCHTOWER_NOTIFICATION_EMAIL_SERVER_USER`): The username to authenticate with the SMTP server with.
 -   `--notification-email-server-password` (env. `WATCHTOWER_NOTIFICATION_EMAIL_SERVER_PASSWORD`): The password to authenticate with the SMTP server with.
 Can also reference a file, in which case the contents of the file are used.
 -   `--notification-email-delay` (env. `WATCHTOWER_NOTIFICATION_EMAIL_DELAY`): Delay before sending notifications expressed in seconds.
 -   `--notification-email-subjecttag` (env. `WATCHTOWER_NOTIFICATION_EMAIL_SUBJECTTAG`): Prefix to include in the subject tag.
-Useful when running multiple watchtowers.
+Useful when running multiple watchtowers. **NOTE:** This will affect all notification types.

 Example: